GLYCOM acquired by ROYAL DSM

 |---|---|---|---|---|---|

 | 09/2020 | EQT PARTNERS | SCHÜLKE | GERMANY | Life Sciences | EQT completed the acquisition of 100% of Schülke from its parent company, Air Liquide.
-This transaction represents a strategic carve-out for Air Liquide, allowing the French industrial gas giant to refocus on its core activities while providing Schülke with the independent capital necessary for long-term expansion |
+This transaction represents a strategic carve-out for Air Liquide, allowing the French industrial gas giant to refocus on its core activities while providing Schülke with the independent capital necessary for long-term expansion.
+Announced during the height of the COVID-19 pandemic, the deal saw increased competition from other major private equity firms (PAI Partners, Ardian) due to Schülke’s critical role in infection prevention |

 | 06/2020 | AVISTA CAPITAL PARTNERS | VISION HEALTHCARE | BELGIUM | Life Sciences | The acquisition of Vision Healthcare NV by Avista Capital Partners marks a significant milestone in the company's strategic journey.
-The partnership enables Vision to realize further rapid growth and make additional investments that leverage its differentiated direct-to-consumer business model |
+The partnership enables Vision to realize further rapid growth and make additional investments that leverage its differentiated direct-to-consumer business model.
+With Avista's expertise and resources, Vision is well-positioned to expand its geographic reach and accelerate its acquisition strategy into the global direct-to-consumer healthcare market.
+The transaction also allows Vision to benefit from Avista's experience in the consumer healthcare sector, providing operational guidance and financial resources to drive growth and performance |

 | 04/2020 | WARBURG PINCUS | POLYPLUS | France | Life Sciences | Warburg Pincus has acquired a 50% co-control stake in Polyplus from ArchiMed, executing a flagship LBO in the European mid-cap space.
-The transaction structure is characterized by a significant reinvestment from the incumbent sponsor, ArchiMed, ensuring that both private equity firms hold equal equity stakes and voting rights post-closing |
+The transaction structure is characterized by a significant reinvestment from the incumbent sponsor, ArchiMed, ensuring that both private equity firms hold equal equity stakes and voting rights post-closing.
+To finance this acquisition, a bespoke unitranche debt facility was arranged and provided by Tikehau Capital and Goldman Sachs.
+The definitive agreement was signed following supreme execution certainty and intense competitive tension prior to the pandemic-induced market slowdown |

 | 04/2020 | AMERICAN SECURITIES | PARAGON MEDICAL | UNITED STATES | Life Sciences | The divestiture of the Life Sciences division by NN inc. (Paragon Medical) to American Securities represents a pivotal structural transformation for both organizations.
-For the seller, the transaction provides a necessary capital infusion to significantly reduce corporate debt and reposition its remaining industrial platform toward power and mobile solutions |
+For the seller, the transaction provides a necessary capital infusion to significantly reduce corporate debt and reposition its remaining industrial platform toward power and mobile solutions.
+The strategic rationale for the move centers on the acquirer’s objective to combine the division’s high-precision surgical capabilities with its existing portfolio company, MW Industries, thereby creating a comprehensive engineering powerhouse for specialized fasteners and medical components |

 | 03/2020 | LBO FRANCE | DUTSCHER | FRANCE | Life Sciences | LBO France acquired a controlling stake in Dutscher, replacing Five Arrows (who had held the majority since 2014).
-This Secondary LBO also marked the exit of the founder's son, who held ~40% but had no operational role, completing the transition from a family-owned business to a financial-backed platform |
+This Secondary LBO also marked the exit of the founder's son, who held ~40% but had no operational role, completing the transition from a family-owned business to a financial-backed platform. |

 | 02/2020 | TETHYS INVEST / PSP INVESTMENTS / MITSUI & CO | CEVA SANTE ANIMALE | FRANCE | Life Sciences | Ceva Sante Animale completed a historic "Jumbo LBO".
-This transaction allowed the management team (800+ executives) to retain over 50% of the capital—a record for a deal of this size in France (comparable only to the Legrand buyout in 2002) |
+This transaction allowed the management team (800+ executives) to retain over 50% of the capital—a record for a deal of this size in France (comparable only to the Legrand buyout in 2002).
+Four new long-term investors joined the "Friends of Ceva" consortium: Tethys Invest, PSP, Mitsui, and Klocke.
+Historical investors, led by Temasek, significantly reinvested their proceeds. |

 | 02/2020 | PERRIGO COMPANY | HIGH RIDGE BRANDS (ORAL CARE PORTFOLIO) | UNITED STATES | Life Sciences | The acquisition of the High Ridge Brands Oral Care assets by Perrigo signifies a definitive densification of the group’s specialized hygiene division.
-The strategic rationale for this transaction hinges on a "category-dominance" maneuver, merging the target’s technical operational depth in the branded-value children’s segment with the acquirer’s massive Ranir platform |
+The strategic rationale for this transaction hinges on a "category-dominance" maneuver, merging the target’s technical operational depth in the branded-value children’s segment with the acquirer’s massive Ranir platform.
+This structural alignment provides the organization with the scientific talent and trademark hardware necessary to address the increasing consumer shift toward high-quality, cost-effective oral health solutions |

-| 10/2019 | DENTRESSANGLE | MARLE GROUP | FRANCE | Life Sciences | Dentressangle has entered into exclusive negotiations to acquire a majority stake in Marle Group from IK Investment Partners on a preemptive basis, successfully securing the asset outside of a traditional, highly competitive auction process |
+| 10/2019 | DENTRESSANGLE | MARLE GROUP | FRANCE | Life Sciences | Dentressangle has entered into exclusive negotiations to acquire a majority stake in Marle Group from IK Investment Partners on a preemptive basis, successfully securing the asset outside of a traditional, highly competitive auction process.
+Marle Group is a premier European leader and a dominant global contract manufacturing organization (CMO) specializing in high-precision orthopedic implants and surgical instruments.
+The company commands high barriers to entry rooted in its fully vertically integrated manufacturing process (foundry, machining, specialized coating, sterile packaging) and strict international regulatory compliance (FDA, CE mark) |

 | 09/2019 | SAGARD | STERIMED | FRANCE | Life Sciences | Sterimed, a global leader in medical sterilization packaging, has entered into exclusive negotiations with Sagard to organize a secondary LBO.
-This transaction facilitates the exit of Meeschaert Capital Partners, which held a majority stake since 2016 following the group's spin-off from ArjoWiggins |
+This transaction facilitates the exit of Meeschaert Capital Partners, which held a majority stake since 2016 following the group's spin-off from ArjoWiggins.
+The current management team, led by CEO Thibaut Hyvernat, will remain significantly invested in this new chapter. |

-| 08/2019 | PERMIRA | CAMBREX CORPORATION | UNITED STATES | Life Sciences | Permira, the global private equity firm, successfully completed the acquisition of Cambrex Corporation, a premier small molecule CDMO, in a take-private transaction that signaled a major consolidation move in the pharmaceutical services sector |
+| 08/2019 | PERMIRA | CAMBREX CORPORATION | UNITED STATES | Life Sciences | Permira, the global private equity firm, successfully completed the acquisition of Cambrex Corporation, a premier small molecule CDMO, in a take-private transaction that signaled a major consolidation move in the pharmaceutical services sector.
+The transaction was structured as a merger whereby shareholders received $60.00 in cash per share, representing a significant premium of 47.1% over the undisturbed share price.
+The deal allowed Cambrex to delist from the New York Stock Exchange and transition into a private entity, providing the management team with the long-term capital and operational flexibility required to further integrate its acquisitions and invest in global capacity expansion |

 REFERENCES